 Our Board of Directors presently consists of nine members.
 Pursuant to our charter, the Board of Directors is divided into three classes of directors, each serving for three years after election and until his or her successor is duly elected and qualifies, with one class up for election at each annual meeting.
 At this year's annual meeting, the term of our Class III directors will expire.
 On March 22, 2012, Walter K. Horn notified the Company that he would not stand for election as a Class III director for a new term.
-In addition, because William C. Green and Melvin F. Lazar were appointed to our Board of Directors in February 2012 and December 2011, respectively, each of William C. Green and Melvin F. Lazar is also a nominee for election at the annual meeting as a Class III director, to serve until the 2015 annual meeting of stockholders and as a Class II director, to serve until the 2015 annual meeting of stockholders, respectively, and until his successor is duly elected and qualifies.
+In addition, because William C. Green and Melvin F. Lazar were appointed to our Board of Directors in February 2012 and December 2011, respectively, each of William C. Green and Melvin F. Lazar is also a nominee for election at the annual meeting as a Class III director, to serve until the 2015 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director, to serve until the 2014 annual meeting of stockholders and as a Class II director and qualifies.
 Our other directors will remain in office for the remainder of their respective terms, as indicated below.